mfkiwl/AMOS-64bit-superscalar/README.md

 - `./build/amos`: Main simulation binary, fails all tests for the moment
 - `./build/simlib-test`: Unit test for the simulation library

+## Simulation Environment

+The simulator (C and Verilog) make heavy use of `riscv-fesvr`.
+In particular they handle ELF loading and system calls for the user-program.

 ## Styleguide

 See [style-guidlines](https://github.com/pulp-platform/style-guidelines)